canonical/lxd/doc/instances.md

 lxc config device add <instance> <device-name> infiniband nictype=physical parent=<device>
 ```

-##### SR-IOV with infiniband devices
+##### SR-IOV with InfiniBand devices
-Infiniband devices do support SR-IOV but in contrast to other SR-IOV enabled
+InfiniBand devices do support SR-IOV but in contrast to other SR-IOV enabled
-devices infiniband does not support dynamic device creation in SR-IOV mode.
+devices InfiniBand does not support dynamic device creation in SR-IOV mode.
 This means users need to pre-configure the number of virtual functions by
 configuring the corresponding kernel module.